What is Tax Reform?

 - It ignores the fact that the slightest of change in the tax system can have a huge impact on the masses.

 Tax reform focuses on strengthening the current tax system and widens out the tax base.
-Tax reform aims at enhancing the efficiency of the overall tax system by lowering marginal tax rates, reducing taxation on investment and savings, boosting the economic development of the nations, lowering the number of tax defaulters, etc.
+Tax reform aims at enhancing the efficiency of the overall tax system by lowering marginal tax ratesMarginal Tax RatesA marginal tax rate is a progressive tax structure in which an individual's tax liability grows in proportion to the amount of income he earns over a course of a financial year.
+It ensures that all citizens are judged equally based on their income., reducing taxation on investment and savings, boosting the economic development of the nations, lowering the number of tax defaulters, etc.

-This has been a guide to what is Tax Reform and its definition.
-Here we discuss objectives, types, example and need for tax reform along with benefits and limitations.
+This article has been a guide to what is Tax Reform and its definition.
+Here we discuss objectives, types, examples, and need for tax reform along with benefits and limitations.
 You may learn more about financing from the following articles –